tantaman/presentations/basics-of-incremental-computation/index.md

 ---

-# How can we create an incremental query language with incremental `map/reduce/filter/join`?
+# An incremental query language with incremental `map/reduce/filter/join`?

 ---